How to Perform a Baptism

 Baptism has long been an important element in many spiritual traditions.
 You are probably most familiar with seeing it practiced in various denominations of Christianity; Catholics, Assemblies of God, and of course Baptists partake in baptisms, as well as most others.
 It is viewed as a rite of passage wherein the participant is inducted into a community of faith.
 It also symbolizes a believer's dedication to God and/or a set of religious rules.

 This guide is designed to help an online ordained minister learn how to perform a baptism.
 Below we'll provide some basic tips and information about the ceremony, but if you want a more in-depth look (complete with examples, readings, and a history of the rite), you’ll want to pick up our Baptism Set.
 It even includes a clergy badge and a few high-quality Holy Baptism Certificates!
 While it is recommended that you have your minister license, baptisms are not regulated by the government and thus do not require any registration.
+For those of you that are in need of a minister to host a baptism ceremony, Get Ordained™ has a Find a Minister resource you can utilize to search for a minister that will help you fulfill your baptism wishes.

 Note: while baptism is most closely associated with Christianity, several religions have their own traditions, almost all involving water to symbolize a cleansing of one’s old life and full embrace of their new life guided by faith.